AviTirto/KalturaWebSearchSystem/README.md

 # University Subtitle RAG System

-This application uses a Retrieval-Augmented Generation (RAG) system to allow users to query relevant university lecture subtitles and retrieve accurate timestamped information.
-The data is scraped from publicly available university subtitle files, and the system leverages the power of generative models to provide specific and relevant information in response to user queries.
+This application serves as a knowledge base for professors, enabling them to query relevant university lecture subtitles and retrieve accurate, timestamped information.
+The data is scraped from publicly available university subtitle files, and the system leverages a Retrieval-Augmented Generation (RAG) model to provide specific and relevant information in response to user queries.

 ## Features
 - **Scraped Data**: The system scrapes subtitles from university lecture videos to gather relevant textual data.
+- **Knowledge Base**: The application organizes lecture subtitle data into a knowledge base, enabling professors to easily query and retrieve detailed course content.
 - **RAG System**: Uses a Retrieval-Augmented Generation model to find the most relevant parts of the lecture subtitle data based on a user’s query.
 - **Timestamped Results**: Returns results with the specific timestamps for the relevant segments in the lecture video.
 - **FastAPI Backend**: A robust and lightweight backend built using FastAPI to handle user queries and responses.
-- Streamlit Frontend: A simple, interactive frontend built using Streamlit for an easy-to-use interface.
+- **Streamlit Frontend**: A simple, interactive frontend built using Streamlit for an easy-to-use interface.

 ## Tech Stack
 - **Backend**: FastAPI
 - **Frontend**: Streamlit
-- **Database**: ChromaDB, SQLModel
+- **Database**: Milvus, Firebase, cloudfare R2
 - **Web Scraping**: Selenium
-- **Generative Models**: Geminis models for the RAG system
+- **LLM Agents**: Geminis models
 - **Containerization**: Docker (for deployment)
-- **Deployment**: Render
+- **Deployment**: Digital Oceoan

 ## Getting Started